-I'm currently a lecturer in the Department of Philosophy at San Francisco State.
+I'm currently a lecturer in the Departments of Philosophy at San Francisco State University and Seattle Pacific University.
 I primarily teach survey philosophy courses, and have taught upper-division philosophy courses ("major courses") such as Bioethics, History of Philosophy, Modern Philosophy, and Philosophical Analysis and Writing.

 Additionally, I have researched and written on the history of American Philosophy (i.e., American Pragmatism), with a focus on Richard Rorty's contribution to this tradition (see here).